platformsh/platformsh-docs/docs/src/languages/php/composer-auth.md

 {{% description %}}

 To handle that situation, you can define a `env:COMPOSER_AUTH` [project variable](../../development/variables/set-variables.md#create-project-variables) which allows you to set up authentication as an environment variable.
-The contents of the variable should be a JSON formatted object containing a `http-basic` object (see [composer-auth specifications](https://getcomposer.org/doc/03-cli.md#composer-auth)).
+The contents of the variable should be a JSON formatted object containing an `http-basic` object (see [composer-auth specifications](https://getcomposer.org/doc/03-cli.md#composer-auth)).

 The advantage is that you can control who in your team has access to those variables.